 System Integration and Industry 4.0

 The world is currently experiencing a fourth iteration of the Industrial Revolution, Industry 4.0, which merges computers and automation to enhance efficiency in the manufacturing industry and also includes cyber-physical systems, the Internet of Things (Iot) and cloud computing.
-Industry 4.0 takes into account all kinds of technologies and machines, from smartphones and tablets to cars, whitegoods, web-enabled televisions and more.
+Industry 4.0 takes into account all kinds of technologies and machines, from smartphones and tablets to cars, whitegoods, web-enabled televisions and more, demonstrating the very best advances in systems integration.
 It has laid the foundations for what is called ‘the Smart Factory’, where cyber-physical systems detect and learn physical processes.
 They then develop a virtual copy of the physical realm and make decentralised decisions that implement those processes.
 The Internet of Things is the platform on which cyber-physical systems work and interact with each other as well as with humans in real time.
 Ultimately, the purpose of Industry 4.0 is to improve production through connectivity and enhanced data flow, and this can best be achieved through System Integration.

 What is System Integration?